Branches and Country Groups

 - Korumburra Access Centre, 3 Radovick Street, Korumburra from 9.30am to 2.30pm.

 Although we are a relatively small branch, we are very productive and enjoy a diversity of skills, techniques, materials and projects.
 One of the lovely aspects of our group is that we are inclusive and supportive of everyone.
 We celebrate and applaud beautifully traditional and excitingly contemporary embroideries.
-It’s wonderful to have talented members willing to teach and we simply ask.
+It’s wonderful to have talented members willing to teach us and we simply ask.
+Some of our embroideries are quick and easy and some are complex, taking a long time.
+We do what ever suits each of us.
 We proudly invite you to click on the links below to view our work and to contact us to say 'Hello'.

 We meet at: